jasjeev4/ROKTTakeHome/readme.md

 ## Notes

 - The application supports multiple valid date input types apart from the obviously supported UTC time format.
 For example '2000' is a valid date input.
-- If there's no data in a valid date range,
+- If there's no data in a valid date range, an empty array will displayed to indicate no data was found within the range.